icosalogic/HBD1E/README.md

 ![Dead time configuration](media/pcb_dead_time.png)

+The components used to configure dead time are R1, R10 and C6.

 Some, but not all of the pin-compatible gate driver chips support controlling dead time between Q1 and Q2 gate transitions, using a resistor connected to pin 6.
 If the gate driver chip you use does not support dead time generation, then do not populate R1, R10 and C6, and ignore the rest of this section.